Sarpotdar

 Sarpotdar is a family name found mainly among the Maharashtrian people in India.
 It is derived from the Mughal title Sarpotdar.
 The Persian word "pota" which means "treasure": the treasurer in Mughal times was called "Potdar" and the chief treasurer would be "Sarpotdar".
 Later on, the nature of this job changed to somewhat like Inspector General of Currencies.

 Origin

-Sarpotdars originate from Ratnagiri district in the konkan region of Maharashtra (India).
-They are predominantly from Anjanari, Nadivali and Padvan and one of their branches had settled at Godhra in Gujarat.
+Sarpotdars originate from Ratnagiri district in the konkan region of Maharashtra (India) and belong to the Karhade Brahmin community.
+They are predominantly from Anjanari, Nandivali and Padvan and one of their branches had settled at Godhra in Gujarat.
 Their surname earlier was Orpe and was subsequently changed to Sarpotdar possibly in the 16th century.
 Their Kuladaivat (family deity) is Laxmi Ravalnath of marcela (Mashel) and Pernem (Pedne) in Goa.